cfw-guide/dsi.cfw.guide/docs/file-extensions-windows.md

----
-title: File Extensions (Windows)
+# File Extensions (Windows)
----

 This is an add-on section for disabling Windows's default behavior of hiding file extensions, which will make finding referenced files in the guide much easier for you.

 ::::: tabs

-:::: tab name="Windows 11" default
+:::: tab default Windows 11

 1. Launch File Explorer by opening any directory, such as your SD card directory
 1. Click the "View" option on the top bar